Black-on-black violence

 Theoretical perspectives on the causes of this violence have evolved, moving away from simplistic views attributing it to racial differences and instead emphasizing socio-economic factors.
 Contemporary sociological theories suggest that community disadvantage, such as poverty and lack of access to role models, contributes significantly to violence rates.
 Factors like the normalization of violence and the availability of firearms exacerbate the problem, creating a cycle that perpetuates aggressive behavior across generations.
 Addressing Black-on-Black violence is increasingly seen as a public health issue, calling for comprehensive solutions like improved access to education and jobs, community engagement, and effective violence prevention programs to foster healthier environments for African American youth.

 Such views, while persistent in the general population, have been largely discredited.
 Black-on-Black violence may be more reasonably viewed as a cultural phenomenon rather than as a racially or psychologically based act.
-Contemporary theory on Black-on-Black violence is typified by that of sociologist William J. Wilson, who postulates that disadvantage in community structure predicts violence equally in both African American and White neighborhoods.
-The fact that more African Americans than Whites live in the conditions that promote violent behavior results in the different rates of intraethnic violence between African Americans and Whites.
-Isolation from the society at large, diminished access to traditional role models, and dimmer job prospects make systematic upward mobility a dream that is not likely to be visualized or attained.
-The result is an erosion in the ability of traditional social controls such as schools and community self-supervision to govern violent behavior.
+Contemporary theory on Black-on-Black violence is typified by that of sociologist William J. Wilson, who postulates that disadvantage in community structure predicts violence equally in both Black and White neighborhoods.
+The fact that more Black than White Americans live in conditions that promote violent behavior results in the different rates of intraethnic violence between Black and White Americans.
+Isolation from society at large, diminished access to traditional role models, and dimmer job prospects make systematic upward mobility a dream unlikely to be realized.
+The result is an erosion in the ability of traditional social controls, such as schools and community self-supervision, to govern violent behavior.

 The Black-on-Black violence witnessed at the end of the 1990s may be attributed to several factors.
-The number of poverty-stricken communities, along with the magnitude of poverty in the most disadvantaged neighborhoods, has risen steadily since the 1970s.
-The resultant increase in stressors, plus context-specific attitudes advocating extreme responses to relatively minor infractions, has a synergistic effect, creating a vicious cycle in which young persons witness routinize violence as a problem-solving tool, come to view such violence as a norm, and adopt this behavior as teenagers and adults, effectively modeling this behavior for subsequent generations.
+The number of poverty-stricken communities, along with the magnitude of poverty in the most disadvantaged neighborhoods, rose steadily from the 1970s to the early 2020s.
+The resultant increase in stressors, plus context-specific attitudes advocating extreme responses to relatively minor infractions, has a synergistic effect, creating a vicious cycle in which young persons witness routinized violence as a problem-solving tool, come to view such violence as a norm, and adopt this behavior as teenagers and adults, effectively modeling this behavior for subsequent generations.
 If handguns are readily available, people may tend to settle perceived challenges using guns rather than their fists, with devastating consequences.

 Bibliography

 Harrell, Erika.
 Black Victims of Violent Crime.
-Washington, DC: U.S. Department of Justice, 2007.
-Digital file.
+US Department of Justice, 2007.

 Wilson, Amos N. Black-on-Black Violence: The Psychodynamics of Black Self-Annihilation in Service of White Domination.
-2nd ed.
-New York: Afrikan World InfoSystems, 2011.
-Print.
+2nd ed., Afrikan World InfoSystems, 2011.

 Wilson, William J. More than Just Race: Being Black and Poor in the Inner City.
-New York: Norton, 2009.
+Norton, 2009.